-Below is a map showing all types of subqueries allowed in the SQL language, and the optimizer strategies availabe to handle them.
+Below is a map showing all types of subqueries allowed in the SQL language, and the optimizer strategies available to handle them.

 • Uncolored areas represent different kinds of subqueries, for example: